Pest Control Middleton-on-Sea

 Pest Control Quotes

-There are actually 2 kinds of rat that you may come across in Middleton-on-Sea, common (brown) rats and black rats.
-It's fairly improbable that you will ever come across a black rat, and if you've stumbled upon a rat fairly recently the chances are it'll have been the more widespread brown rat (Rattus Norvegicus).
-Black rats (ship rats) were at one time common and were responsible for the Great Plague during the 17th Century, they're rather scarce now, however where they are seen they've got an acute sense of hearing, are terrific climbers, and can produce between twenty and one hundred baby rats every 12 months.
+There are actually 2 kinds of rat which you might run into in Middleton-on-Sea, brown (or common) rats and black rats.
+Its rather unlikely that you'll ever see black rats, and if you've encountered a rat fairly recently it is likely to have been one of the more commonplace brown rats (Rattus Norvegicus).
+Black rats (also known as ship rats) were once common and were the cause of the Great Plague during the 17th Century, they are quite scarce nowadays, but where they do occur they've got good hearing, are amazing climbers, and can produce between 20 and 100 baby rats every twelve months.

 Rat Catchers Middleton-on-Sea PO22